Introduction

 Future plans

-On conclusion of the liquidation the Society will cease to exist.
-A new charity will be created (the ‘Kent Reliance Community Foundation Limited’), the Society will be wound up and its assets will be transferred to that charity.
+Once the FCA has cancelled the registration of the Society it will cease to exist.
+A new charity has been created (the ‘Kent Reliance Community Foundation’), and the assets of the Society have been transferred to that charity.

-Transferring the Society’s assets to a new charity is being proposed for the following reasons:
+Transferring the Society’s assets to a new charity was proposed for the following reasons:

 • It will ensure the future use of those assets for charitable purposes.